atomicdata-dev/atomic-data-docs/rdf.md

 However, it does differ in some fundamental ways.

 - Atomic has no seperate `datatype` field, but it requires that `Properties` (the resources that are shown when you folllow a `predicate` value) specify a datatype
-- Atomic has no seperate `language` field, but it enables that string-type `predicates` specify a datatype
+- Atomic has no seperate `language` field, but it does support language strings as a Datatype in Properties.
 - Atomic has a native Event (state changes) model ([Atomic Mutations](/ATOMIC-MUTATIONS.md)), which enables communication of state changes
 - Atomic has a native Schema model ([Atomic Schema](/ATOMIC-SCHEMA.md)), which helps developers to know what data types they can expect (string, integer, link, array)
 - Atomic does not support `graph` fields in statments.
 - Atomic does not support `blank nodes`.
-- Atomic does not support having multiple statements with the same `<subject> <predicate>`, every one should be unique.
+- Atomic does not support having multiple statements with the same `<subject> <predicate>`, every combination should be unique.
 - Atomic only allows those who control a resource's `subject` URI endpoint to edit the data.

 ## Why these changes?